project 25_cc56continental23_kp

 This journal is about a 1956 Chris Craft Continental 23 ft., coming from Maine.
-To get a better picture of this boat, I collect data prior to this boat, like technical specifications, drawings, how did the boat looks like originally, how was it advertised, and most of all, is there is a history available.
+To get a better picture of this boat, we collect data prior to this boat, like technical specifications, drawings, how did the boat looks like originally, how was it advertised, and most of all, is there is a history available.
 The information collected is publicly available on our website.
-Currently this boat is owned.
+An owner may withhold entirely, all or partial information, as does the author of this website.
+Currently this boat is owned and there is no limit to publish information of this boat.

 Record # 175